delphix/virtualization-sdk/README-dev.md

 ### Unit Testing

-Go into one of the package directories (common, dvp, libs, platform, tools) and run the following commands (if you haven't done it already):
+Go into one of the package directories (common, dvp, libs, platform, tools) and follow these steps:

-1. Install the package's development dependencies: `pip install -r requirements.txt`.
-2. Install the package itself in editable mode: `pip install -e .`.
+1. Install the package's development dependencies and package itself by following the directions in [the SDK installation section](#installing-the-sdk-from-source).
-3. Run unit tests: `python -m pytest src/main/python`.
+2. Run unit tests: `python -m pytest src/test/python`.

 There's no way to locally run unit tests in all packages with one command.
 However, they will be run automatically through GitHub Actions when you open a pull request.
 You can always open a draft pull request